sillevl/course-software-engineering/POODR/managing_dependencies.md

 # Managing Dependencies

-Object-oriented languages are efficient and effective because the model reality.
+Object-oriented languages are efficient and effective because they model reality.
 Objects reflect real world problems and the interactions between those objects provide solutions.
 A single object cannot know everything, so it will have to talk to other objects.

 For any desired behavior, an object knows it personally, inherits it, or knows another object who knows it.
 The previous chapter concerned itself with the behavior a class should implement personally.
 Behavior through inheritance is covered in one of the next chapters.
 This chapter will focus on getting access to behavior that is implemented in _other_ objects.